rnmsslido/rnmsslido/README.md

 👋 Yo I’m @rnmsslido

-👀 I’m interested in crypto, k8s, linux and automation
+👀 I’m involved with web3, k8s, linux and automation

-🚀 Currently researching about golang, k8s operators for stateful apps and learning about AI/ML

 📫 You can find me @lidofinance
 <!---